JabRef/jabref/CONTRIBUTING.md

 Find an interesting topic, discuss it and start contributing.
 Alternatively, you can check out [JabRef's projects page at GitHub](https://github.com/JabRef/jabref/projects?query=is%3Aopen).
 Although, of course, you can choose to work on ANY issue, choosing from the projects page has the advantage that these issues have already been categorized, sorted and screened by JabRef maintainers.
-A typical sub classifications scheme is "priority" (high, normal and low).
+A typical subclassifications scheme is "priority" (high, normal and low).
 Fixing high priority issues is preferred.

 ### I want to know how to contribute code and set up my workspace